 - Practice phonemes with this Sorting Baskets Phonics Activity.

 - Play this Beach Ball Sight Word Activity to teach early elementary students vocabulary words.

-Don’t forget to follow hashtags #InternationalLiteracyDay and #ILD14 on Twitter and Facebook for further literacy ideas and updates from around the world!
+Don’t forget to follow hashtags #InternationalLiteracyDay and #ILD19 on Twitter and Facebook for further literacy ideas and updates from around the world!
 How will you be celebrating International Literacy Day this year?